jalama/drupdates/docs/settings.md

 Here's how it works:

-Settings are built from either YAML files or options passed when run on CLI.
+Settings are built from either YAML files or options passed when Drupdats is run on CLI.

 -  Settings are loaded in this order:<a name="overrides"></a>
     -  Core settings file, ie drupdates/settings/default.yaml